By David Boughtflower

 Business Analyst at Reapit, 14 years in Residential Sales and Lettings

-Having entered estate agency in the eye of the 2008 economic storm, I’m aware that, for some agencies, 2023 will see reduced overheads and working lean for (quite) a few months.
-Back then it meant squeezing everything out of each opportunity, while trying to keep up with customer expectations.
+I entered estate agency in the eye of the 2008 economic storm, so I’m aware that, for some agencies, 2023 will see reduced overheads and working lean for (quite) a few months.
+Back then it meant maximising each opportunity, while trying to keep up with customer expectations.

 But I know first-hand that when everything in the business becomes a priority – nothing is.

-Managing a team, the first thing I aimed to get a grip of was understanding our strengths and weaknesses, which areas of services we were on top of, and where we would regularly fall short.
+As a manager, the first thing to understand was our strengths and weaknesses; which areas of services we were on top of, and where we would regularly fall short.

 Evaluate agency processes with the Lettings MI Suite